ronen567/just-the-docs/docs/linear-regression-and-analytical-solution.md

 $$

 The drawbacks of the analyical solution is the need to inverse natrix \\(X^TX\\), which dimension are (n+1)*(n+1).
 So when the number of features is large, say overa few hundrerds or so, depending available computation power, the analytical solution might be too expensive.
-Alternatively, the solution may be calculated using Gradient Descent, as presented in the next post.
+Alternatively, the solution may be calculated using Gradient Descent,  an optimized iterative solution.
+Next post introduces the Gradient Descent algorithm, and illustrates calculation Linear Predictor's coefficents.